UL MBA Insider

 • Foundation Workshop (4 days in the first year)

-• International Workshop (5 days in the first year)
+• Online International Workshop (5 days in the first year)

 How does the coursework relate to our company and your role?